-Qualitative data are read through with care to ensure that no identifiers are left in the data.
+All files in the qualitative dataset are opened and their functionality is checked.
 We name the documents systematically and check the consistency of internal metadata (file naming, labelling).

 All alterations to data are carefully documented.

-Your data is stored in a format suitable for reuse
+Your data is stored in a file format suitable for reuse

-We convert quantitative data into SPSS Portable (*.por) and comma separated values (*.csv) file formats in which they are delivered to our users.
-Codebooks and questionnaires are added to Aila as PDF files.
+We convert quantitative data into SPSS and comma separated values (*.csv) file formats in which they are delivered to our users.
+Questionnaires are added to Aila as PDF files.